lgy0404/LearnAct/README.md

 - 🤩 [2025/04/21] Released the [LearnGUI Benchmark](https://huggingface.co/datasets/lgy0404/LearnGUI)!
 We invite researchers and developers to explore our comprehensive dataset for demonstration-based learning in mobile GUI agents.
 Your feedback is valuable to us!
 - 🎉 [2025/04/18] Published the paper [LearnAct: Few-Shot Mobile GUI Agent with a Unified Demonstration Benchmark](https://arxiv.org/abs/2504.13805)!
 Follow our work as we explore new frontiers in few-shot learning for mobile GUI agents.
 Star our repo to stay updated!

+## 📝 Open Source Roadmap

+We are committed to open-sourcing all components of the LearnAct framework.
+Here's our plan:

+- ✅ **LearnGUI Benchmark**: Complete dataset available on [HuggingFace](https://huggingface.co/datasets/lgy0404/LearnGUI)
+- ✅ **LearnAct on LearnGUI-Offline**: Inference and evaluation code released
+- 🔜 **LearnAct on LearnGUI-Online**: Coming soon
+- 🔜 **Real-world Deployment Demo**: Implementation for practical applications coming soon

+Stay tuned for updates by starring this repository!

 ## Overview

 Mobile GUI agents show promise in automating tasks but face generalization challenges in diverse real-world scenarios.
 Traditional approaches using pre-training or fine-tuning with massive datasets struggle with the diversity of mobile applications and user-specific tasks.
 We propose enhancing mobile GUI agent capabilities through human demonstrations, focusing on improving performance in unseen scenarios rather than pursuing universal generalization through larger datasets.